drewmcneely/markovcats.jl/README.md

 # MarkovCats.jl
-**A compositional toolkit and embedded DSL for discrete probability and Bayesian filtering in Julia**
+**A macro-based embedded DSL for expressing Markov category string diagrams, translating between uncertainty representations, and computing Bayesian inferencing in Julia**

-MarkovCats.jl is a Julia library for expressing probabilistic models in a compact, algebraic, and highly compositional style.
-It provides an embedded DSL for discrete probability, backed by a semantic layer grounded in Markov categories.
-The frontend lets users write familiar probabilistic expressions; the backend interprets them in a chosen uncertainty representation, enabling eventual support for multiple algorithmic backends (e.g., discrete Bayes filters, Kalman filters, Gaussian message passing).
+MarkovCats.jl is a Julia library for expressing various probabilistic models using the syntax for discrete probability.
+It provides a macro-based embedded DSL for doing so, backed by a semantic layer grounded in Markov categories.
+The frontend lets users write familiar probabilistic expressions; the backend interprets them in a chosen uncertainty representation, enabling eventual support for multiple algorithmic backends such as discrete Bayes filters, Kalman filters, Bayesian smoothing, and Gaussian message passing.

 Users write *probability*; the library handles the categorical machinery behind the scenes.